Coronavirus COVID-19 Updates: uc.edu/publichealth

-During their second year, fellows will have external rotations through the following allied specialty clinics: Obesity, Pediatric Endocrinology, Reproductive Endocrinology (REI), Diabetes in Pregnancy.
+During their second year, fellows will have external rotations through the following allied specialty clinics: Pediatric Endocrinology, Reproductive Endocrinology (REI), Diabetes in Pregnancy.

 In addition to the hands-on clinical training described above, our fellows participate in various educational conferences designed to complement and further enhance their training experience.
 Fellows are expected to attend all regularly scheduled educational

 conferences.
 These conferences allow for the in depth discussion of particular endocrine diseases and topics in an interdisciplinary format as well as presentation of scholarly information on clinical problems in endocrinology.
 Fellows’

 performance in these conferences is formally evaluated by the participating faculty members and specific feedback given to them to improve their presentation and teaching skills.
 The regularly scheduled conferences include:

 This is a multispecialty conference focusing on thyroid cancer, parathyroid disease and other endocrine tumors.
 Participants include the Departments of Pathology, Otolaryngology, Surgery, Radiation oncology, Nuclear Medicine, as well as Endocrinology.